-We estimate that we will receive net proceeds from the sale of the shares of common stock in this offering of \$61.3 million, based on an assumed public offering price of \$32.53 per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses.
-If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be \$76.9 million.
+We estimate that we will receive net proceeds from the sale of the shares of common stock in this offering of \$47.4 million, based on the public offering price of \$28.00 per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses.
 We will not receive any of the proceeds from the sale of common stock by the selling stockholders.